supposedly/wordledoodle/README.md

 \#2 could be simplified by constructing a suffix array that sorts by position before going lexicographically, but it didn't seem worth the trouble.
 It would come at the cost of a couple extra binary-search hops every time we need to find a letter.

-Also, since Wordle's dictionary is only, like, 12k words, most of this is kind of overkill -- a few linear regex searches on it might be quick enough to handle basically everything above.
+Also, since Wordle's dictionary is relatively small, most of this is kind of overkill -- a few linear regex searches on it might be quick enough to handle basically everything above.
 I just wanted to leave things open for words longer than 5 letters or a way-larger dictionary.

 ...speaking of which, #3.iv above isn't working: grids with lots of Elsewheres followed by lots of Wrongs can take up to two seconds to solve.
+I've mitigated that by caching the list of possible solves that you get for each combination of word + pattern of states, but that still fails if you draw a different pattern of Elsewheres on each row.
+(It still works well enough for now because the small size of the Wordle grid makes you pretty likely to draw repeated rows, but it'll start cracking on grids that are any larger.)

-Caching Wrongs' results would help, but I don't have any ideas as to how.
-I tried making it go letter-by-letter instead of range-by-range so it could be backed by the cache I use for individual letters' results, but that just made it even slower.
+Caching the results of individual Wrong cells would also help, but I don't have any ideas as to how.
+I tried making it search letter-by-letter instead of range-by-range so it could be backed by the cache I use for individual letters' results, but that just made it even slower.

-### To do too (two)
+### To do

 #### Significant
 1. Cache the result of the set=>array conversion needed to pick a random value out of a set in JS